colinries/hello-world/README.md

-# hello-world
+## hello-world
-this is for elton to teach me the thing about the hub of git
+This for elton to teach me the thing about the hub of git